sanskrit/raw_etexts_english/blogs/manasataramgini/2011-04-19_the-vaidika-kaumara-kula-vidya.md

 +++
-title = "The vaidika kaumAra kulaxa0vidyA"
+title = "The vaidika kaumAra kula vidyA"

 +++
 We had earlier discussed the root mantra of the kumAra shAsana as